CefasRepRes/BayOfBengal_ParticleTracking_paper/README.md

 ## Preprocessing
 OceanParcels run scripts and kernels.
-Scripts are separated by country release locations.
+Scripts are separated by country release locations and season.
+Monsoon season runs from 1st June 2018 - 30th September 2019, post-monsoon season runs from 1st October 2018 - 30th September 2019, pre-monsoon season runs from 1st February 2019 - 30th September 2019.
+Particles are released daily for four months in each case.
 Two different forcings were used - ROMS (1/48° resolution, no data assimilation) and CMEMS (1/12° resolution, data assimilation).
 ### Sensitivity studies
 Run scripts to compare hourly versus daily forcing.
 Uses same kernels as in main run scripts.
 ### Validation